In Washington D.C., modern and historic live side-by-side, sometimes in the same building.

 In an area that is as prominent as it is diverse, the centrally located building is a proud combination of both forward thinking and historic American ideals.
 Not only would its design speak volumes, but it would impact a bustling neighborhood and busy street corner as well.

-So, when it came time for RAMSA to choose a material for the building’s exterior, it was clear that it would need to have the look and feel of days gone by, as well as a nod to the city’s ever-evolving future.
-The team worked with stone contractor R.Bratti whose solution to honoring Washington D.C.’s traditional palette of light-colored stone, without sacrificing a fresh and modern look, was historic White Cherokee Georgia marble.
+So, when it came time for RAMSA to specify material selections for the building’s exterior, it was clear that it would need to have the look and feel of days gone by, as well as a nod to the city’s ever-evolving future.
+The team worked with stone contractor R.Bratti whose solution to honoring Washington D.C.’s traditional palette of light-colored stone, without sacrificing a fresh and modern look, was historic GEORGIA MARBLE-WHITE CHEROKEE™ marble paired with INDIANA LIMESTONE - FULL COLOR BLEND™.
 After all, this was to be a place of business, entrepreneurism and religion (melting pot, anyone?).

-Originating from Polycor's extensive century-old quarry, this American marble is a natural fit for the city of Washington D.C.
-Stylish and homogenous, White Cherokee is commonly used in huge architectural projects and American heritage building restorations across the country — including notable monuments such as the Lincoln Memorial, and many others around town.
-At 900 16th St., RAMSA collaborated with Cooper Carry Architects incorporating 8,000 square feet of this beautiful Georgia marble in a low-honed finish reflecting the iconic look in the storefronts that welcome in the curious passerby and employees on their lunch breaks.
+Originating from Polycor's extensive centuries-old quarries, American marble and domestic limestone are a natural fit for the nation's capital having informed the city's changing architectural fabric.
+Stylish and homogeneous, White Cherokee® is commonly used in large scale architectural projects and American heritage building restorations across the country — including notable monuments such as the Lincoln Memorial, and many others around town.
+Indiana Limestone is also a staple in and around the downtown district.
+At 900 16th St., RAMSA collaborated with Cooper Carry Architects incorporating thousands of square feet of these beautiful stones in a low-honed finish, reflecting the iconic look in the storefronts that welcome the curious passerby and employees on their lunch breaks.
 The building’s main panels are 2’ x 3’ x 2” thick and the windows above are also framed in 4’ x 6” x 3” moldings of cut to size White Cherokee marble, set into an Indiana limestone grid.

 It’s in the tiny details such as those that make White Cherokee so wonderfully dynamic.
 At first glance, the classic style and timeless look of the building’s marble exterior allows it to blend in seamlessly with the historic core of Washington D.C.
 However, as you get closer its natural variations and intricate designs offer visual interest without being overwhelming or distracting.

-In an effort to capture the rich and historical quality of the marble, Breen and his team took a visit to the Polycor quarry in Georgia to see the stone up close.
+In an effort to capture the rich and historical quality of the marble, Breen and his team took a visit to the Polycor quarry in Tate, Georgia to see the stone up close and inspect the production capabilities at the plant.

 “When you clad a building in a marble that has a prominent vein, you’re trying to create a storyline – a narrative, so as the stone is set into the façade and as it negotiates corners and changes in plane, how the stone’s character is revealed and celebrated is of fundamental importance in creating that narrative,” Breen said.